ivanserg0692/getSizeChilds/README.md

 # getSizeChilds
-jQuery plugin, return width and height childs
+jQuery plugin, return width and height childs.
+Use to calculate the size of the container in which to place a childs

 #example use
 http://codepen.io/wanes101/pen/zKqbyV?editors=1111